opendatacube/datacube-explorer/README.md

 ## Developer Setup

-*Note*: Example server deployment directions are in the [deployment folder](deployment/README.md).
+These directions are for running from a local folder in development.
 But it will run from any typical Python WSGI server.

-These directions are for running from a local folder in development.

 Firstly, install Data Cube.
 Use of a [Data Cube conda environment](https://datacube-core.readthedocs.io/en/latest/ops/conda.html) is recommended.